benn888/PRONAME/README.md

 | sample8 | 476416 | 101848 |
 | sample9 | 711157 | 55596 |

-We can thus work only with duplex reads and discard simplex reads.
-Analyzing the `LengthvsQualityScatterPlot_duplex.png` file helps determine which length and quality thresholds to choose at the following step:
+We can therefore work only with duplex reads and discard simplex reads.
+Analyzing the `LengthvsQualityScatterPlot_duplex.png` file (or `LengthvsQualityScatterPlot_duplex.html`) helps determine which length and quality thresholds to apply at the following step:

 ![Duplex_scatterplot](./images/LengthvsQualityScatterPlot_duplex.png?raw=true "Duplex_scatterplot")